Neighborhoods in Portland, Maine: East End

 The East End is a neighborhood on the far eastern end of Portland's peninsula.
 It is closely linked with Munjoy Hill and the Eastern Promenade.
 The East End Community School, located on North Street, serves the area.
 The East End Beach is also located there.
 Notable buildings include the Portland Observatory at the top of Munjoy Hill.

 Libbytown

 Libbytown is a neighborhood in southern and western Portland, wedged between the Stroudwater, Rosemont, Oakdale, and Parkside neighborhoods, and separated from the city of South Portland by the Fore River.
 Maine's busiest public transit hub, the Portland Transportation Center, is in Libbytown.

-It was originally settled by Irish Catholic immigrants.
-Described as cohesive, it began to decline following the 1961 destruction of Union Station on St. John Street.
-It is named after the Libby family, who immigrated from Ireland in the mid-nineteenth century and set up three businesses between Park Avenue and outer Congress Street.
-It extends to the intersection of Stevens Avenue and Congress Street.
-Tony's Donuts, a donut shop, was established in the neighborhood in 1965.